isaackps/decentralized-renderer-test/README.md

 Head off to `http://localhost:6006/` to see storybook, while `http://127.0.0.1:8080/` to see your actual document rendered in a dummy application.

+### Core Components

+Core components, located in the `src/core directory`, are reusable React components that offer enhanced functionalities for renderer templates.

+This repository contains a collection of example templates along with demonstrations of how to use core components.
+You can find these examples in the `/src/templates` directory.
+These templates serve as references and guides to help you set up your own templates to meet your unique requirements.

+#### DocumentQrCode
+It allows users to share documents across devices using a QR code.

+For detailed information on how to use the QR Code Component, please refer to the official documentation [here](https://docs.tradetrust.io/docs/reference/tradetrust-website/qr-code/).

+#### Wrapper/ Error Boundary
+The Wrapper/Error Boundary Component is designed to handle scenarios where a template cannot be rendered correctly.
+In such cases, this component acts as a fallback, displaying a user-friendly error message and stack.

+#### PrivacyFilter

+The Privacy Filter Component is a powerful tool for safeguarding sensitive information within a document.
+To use the Privacy Filter in the decentralized renderer, follow these steps

+- Click the "Edit Document" button within the PrivacyFilter component.
+- Click "Remove" on the redactable values to specify the information you want to remove.
+- Click "Done" on the Privacy Filter Component to complete the process.
+- Download the document with hidden values

+#### PrintWatermark

+The PrintWatermark Component allows users to include the TradeTrust watermark text in the background of a document's print preview.

 ### Creating new templates

-1. Create your new sample documents json in `src/documents/<YOUR_SAMPLE>/<YOUR_DOCUMENT>.json`.
+1. Create your new sample documents json in `src/templates/<YOUR_SAMPLE>/<YOUR_DOCUMENT>.json`.
 Be sure they conform to either OpenAttestation [v2](https://schema.openattestation.com/2.0/schema.json) or [v3](https://schema.openattestation.com/3.0/schema.json) schema.

-2. Create a new "[Layout](https://github.com/Open-Attestation/adr/blob/master/decentralised_rendering.md#definitions)" within `src/components/<YOUR_LAYOUT>`.
-Ensure your "Layout" name is the same as `template.name` defined in your sample documents json.

-3. Create your "Views" (templates) within `src/components/<YOUR_LAYOUT>/<YOUR_TEMPLATES>`.

-4. Develop whatever you need using storybook, passing in your sample documents json.
+2. Develop whatever you need using storybook, passing in your sample documents json.

-5. When done, remember to register the new template to `templateRegistry` in `src/components/DecentralizedRenderer`.
+3. When done, remember to register the new template to `registry` in `src/templates/index.tsx`.

-> You can follow the template samples provided in `src/components/SampleV2` and `src/components/SampleV3`.
+> You can follow the template samples provided under `src/templates` folder.

 ### Build and host